ruby-processing/ruby-processing.github.io/_posts/2015-11-21-windows_started.md

 JRubyArt needs to know where you've installed processing, where your processing sketchbook lives (for the video and audio libraries etc), and whether you've done a system/user install of jruby.

-Config file is `config.yml` in the `~/.jruby_art folder` so it can co-exist with a ruby-processing install (~/.rp5rc), but not on the Mac.
+Config file is `config.yml` in the `~/.jruby_art folder` so it can co-exist with a ruby-processing install (~/.rp5rc), it is advisable to have separate folders for processing-3.0 and processing-2.2.1 sketchbooks.

 {% highlight yaml %}
-# Example YAML configuration file for jruby_art on macosx
+# Example YAML configuration file for jruby_art on Windows
-PROCESSING_ROOT: /Applications/Processing.app/Contents/Java
-# important sketch_book path may be different for processing-3.0
-sketchbook_path: # user defined path, to pick up video/audio libraries etc
-# set false if you haven't installed jruby, avoids need for --nojruby flag
+# K9_ROOT: "C:/Ruby22-x64/lib/ruby/gems/2.2.0/gems/jruby_art-1.0.1" # should not be necessary
+PROCESSING_ROOT: "C:/Java/Processing" # just a suggestion
+sketchbook: "C:/Users/USER/Documents/Processing" # adjust to suit your install
-JRUBY: false # uses jruby-complete by default for running skethes
+# JRUBY: false # uncomment to use jruby-complete by default especially if you haven't installed jruby
 {% endhighlight %}

-If you can/are using rvm or rbenv switch to using jruby-9.0.3.0+ then
+If you can/are using rvm or rbenv switch to using jruby-9.0.4.0+ then

 {% highlight bash %}
 gem install jruby_art